MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

 * Insert operations occur on ascending or descending key columns.
 * After maintenance operations.

-For examples update statistics manually, see [UPDATE STATISTICS (Transact-SQL)](../../t-sql/statements/update-statistics-transact-sql.md).
+For examples updating statistics manually, see [UPDATE STATISTICS (Transact-SQL)](../../t-sql/statements/update-statistics-transact-sql.md).

 ### Query execution times are slow
  If query response times are slow or unpredictable, ensure that queries have up-to-date statistics before performing additional troubleshooting steps.